 There is nothing else like these contemporary mosaic art symposia!
 Across the globe, in-person and virtually during Covid, master mosaic artist from the northern region of Udine, Itlay, Giulio Menossi, invites a different group of mosaic artists he selects from all over the world to gather in a specific country for two weeks and to embark upon an intense journey of hard work, camaraderie, and international diplomacy to promote contemporary mosaic art!
 As the artistic director, Maestro Menossi seeks both emerging and established mosaic artists to each create a significant work, all to be created in tandem in the same space and at the same time.
 Menossi pushes the boundaries of each artist’s ability while encouraging them to try something new, create works in 3-D, all inspired by his selected theme about each locality, and all drawing from the same table of materials!
-The locations where these symposia have taken place in-person the last decade have been the following: Claudiano, Italy; Ploaghe, Sardinia, Italy; Adana, Turkey; Patagonia, Argentina; and coming soon to Baja California, Mexico in Rosarito this summer of 2023!
+The locations where these symposia have taken place in-person the last decade have been the following: Claudiano, Italy; Ploaghe, Sardinia, Italy; Adana, Turkey; Patagonia, Argentina; and Baja California, Mexico in Rosarito.

-#mosaic_menossi #simposiointernational #simposioturkey #participatingMosaicArtist
+For more info: #mosaic_menossi #simposiointernational #simposioturkey #participatingMosaicArtist

 3rd INTERNATIONAL MOSAIC SYMPOSIUM in PLOAGHE, on the island of SARDINIA, ITALY August 2018